takmanman/takmanman.github.io/_posts/2020-05-23-gaussian-noise-gaussian-filter.md

 ```

   <h1> Gaussian filter </h1>
   A filter is defined by its kernel.
-When we apply a filter to an image, the result is the convolution between the kernel and the orginal image.
+When we apply a filter to an image, the result is the convolution between the kernel and the original image.

   The kernel of a Gaussian filter is a 2d Gaussian function (Fig.2).
 When such a kernel is convolved with an image, it creates a blurring effect.
 This is because each pixel is now assigned with <b>a weighted sum of itself and its neighbouring pixels</b>.
 Any discontinuities in the neighbourhood are thereby <b>averaged out</b>.